 You’ve already serviced the engine, drained the boat of water, and cleaned all surfaces.
 Now you’re ready for the last steps for winterizing your boat.

-9. Cover your boat.
+Cover your boat.

 No matter how you plan on storing your boat in the winter, you should cover it.
 For outdoor storage, you should consider shrink wrapping it.
 While this can be an expensive option, it will protect your boat from the elements.
-You can also use a reusable winter storage cover, or opt for both.
+You can also use a reusable boat cover, or opt for both.
 By covering your boat, you’re keeping leaves, rain, snow, and other moisture out of it.
 It extends the life of your boat by preventing rot and mold.

-Even if you plan on storing your boat inside for the off season, you should get a cover.
+Even if you plan on storing your boat inside for the off season, you should get a boat cover.
 This protects the interior from dust, dirt, rodents, and bugs.
 Also consider getting a motor hood to shield the motor from damage.

-10. Check your trailer.
+Check your trailer.

 Of course, winterizing your boat is top priority.
 But if you plan on storing your boat on a trailer, you also want to prep it.
 Make sure all of the lights are working properly.
 It can be dangerous to drive a trailer without working lights, and you’ll have time to replace them now instead of waiting to do it when you want to be out on the lake next season.